d-krupke/cpsat-primer/README.md

 to compare the two versions but need to understand the overall impact of the changes and the trade-offs made.
-The following figure shows an example from an imaginary delivery optimization problem, where the new algorithm is able to improve on the currently worst-performing instances but slightly degrades on the average instances.
+The following figure shows an example from an imaginary delivery optimization problem, where the new algorithm is able to reduce the longest delivery tours but slightly degrades on the average tours of a delivery schedule.
 Based on this data, you can then decide with the manager if the trade-off is acceptable.

 |                                                                                                                                                                                              ![Scatter Plot](https://raw.githubusercontent.com/d-krupke/cpsat-primer/main/images/scatter_performance_zones.png)                                                                                                                                                                                               |